 Anyone can develop carpal tunnel syndrome, but women are three-times more likely than men to face the burning and tingling sensations that develop due to a pinched nerve in your wrist.
-The doctors at Georgia Hand, Shoulder & Elbow in Atlanta and Marietta, Georgia, are orthopaedic specialists with extensive experience treating carpal tunnel syndrome.
+The doctors at Georgia Hand, Shoulder & Elbow in Atlanta, Athens, and Marietta, Georgia, are orthopaedic specialists with extensive experience treating carpal tunnel syndrome.
 Contact Georgia Hand, Shoulder & Elbow to schedule an evaluation and treatment before symptoms worsen and you lose strength in your hand(s).

 The symptoms of carpal tunnel syndrome are caused by compression or irritation of a nerve.
 The median nerve crosses the palm side of your wrist and goes through a tunnel to reach your fingers and some of the muscles in your hand.
 This is one of a group of syndromes called compressive neuropathies.
 It is common not to know the exact cause of carpal tunnel syndrome.